Take it or leave it…

 Here is an example.

-I have ve compared the results of the same search using the keyword filter and the title filter with Evaboot.
+I have compared the results of the same search using the keyword and title filters with Evaboot.

-You can see that the error rate is higher with keywords search
+You can see that the error rate is higher with keyword searches.

-If you are looking for job titles, you should always use the Title filter, forget about the keywords.
+If you are looking for job titles, you should always use the Title filter and forget about the keywords.

-So how to use the keyword filter then?
+So, how do you use the keyword filter?

-The best way to use it is to look for niche keywords that will not appear on the job title but rather on job descriptions or company descriptions.
+The best way to use it is to look for niche keywords that will not appear in the job title but in the job or company description.

-Probably no one will mention this on their job title, but it can appear on a job description.
+Probably no one will mention this in their job title, but it can appear in a job description.

-This is because don’t update their profile correctly.
+This is because they don’t update their profile correctly.

 When you use the job title filter, LinkedIn will search within all the job experiences marked as Present.

-The thing is, many people forget to correctly update their job position when they change jobs.
+The thing is, many people forget to update their job position when they change jobs correctly.

-They create a new experience, but they don’t close the previous one, which is still marked as present.
+They create a new experience but don’t close the previous one, which is still marked as present.

-Ex: here is a prospect in a search for the keyword CEO
+Ex: here’s a prospect in a search for the keyword CEO

 What Evaboot does to fix this